saleor/saleor-docs/docs/dashboard/catalog/collections.md

 There are two ways to delete a collection:

 - Click the checkbox next to the collection name on the main list.
 Options to _Publish_, _Unpublish_, and _Delete_ will appear above the list
-- Click on the collection name and enter the detailed information, then use the red [[remove]] button in the footer
+- Click on the collection name and enter the detailed information, then use the red [[Delete]] button in the footer

 > **Note**
 >